Make classic tiramisu with Lisa

 • fine sieve

-Repeat layering process until all ingredients are used up.
-Finish up with a layer of mascarpone cream, finely grated chocolate, and a dusting of unsweetened cocoa powder.
-Refrigerate for approx. at least 3 hrs. before serving.
-Enjoy!
+Repeat the last step until all ingredients are used up.
+Finish with a layer of mascarpone and dust lightly with grated chocolate and cocoa powder.
+Then let it chill in the refrigerator for at least 3 hrs.

 • Enjoy your meal!